Walter Calverley: Early life

 Walter Calverley was born in April 1579 to William Calverley and his wife Katherine, daughter of John Thorneholme, Esq of Haysthorpe.
 The Memoirs of Sir Walter Blackett (1819) trace the history of the Calverley family from the twelfth century, when John Scot became lord of the manors of Calverley and Pudsey.
 Walter's great-grandfather was Sir William Calverley, High Sheriff of Yorkshire in 1539/40 and alive in 1568 (he was dead by 1575).
 As well as the ancestral manors of Calverley and Pudsey, Walter's father, William, held the manor of Burley in Wharfedale and lands in Bagley, Farsley, Eccleshill, Bolton in Bradfordale (now a suburb of Bradford) and Seacroft, all in Yorkshire.
 The Memoirs further record that Under the influence of his wife, who was a zealous catholic, he [the murderer's father] suffered greatly in his estates on account of his recusancy Cambridge University records show that brothers William and Walter Calverley matriculated at Clare Hall, Cambridge in 1579.
-William progressed to his BA in 1581-2 and received his MA in 1585.
+William progressed to his BA in 1581–82 and received his MA in 1585.
 As the generations of Calverleys alternated between Walter and William for the eldest son (with the other name for the second son), the William who graduated was probably the murderer's father.

 Wardship

 After his father's death on 1 October 1596, Walter Calverley became a ward on 25 March 1597 of his mother Katherine and his great-uncle William.
 That he became a ward tells us that no marriage had been contracted in writing before his father's death, as Walter would then not have been subject to wardship proceedings.

 As the manors of Calverley and Pudsey were held on knight-service, Walter was a royal ward and the wardship was for sale.
-This was lucrative for the crown: in effect it was a form of taxation on the gentry and upper classes.
+This was lucrative for the Crown: in effect it was a form of taxation on the gentry and upper classes.
 The purchaser took the income from the ward's portion (one-third) of the estate during the wardship and owned the right of marriage.
 If a ward failed to marry the bride nominated by his guardian, the ward had to pay the king the value of the marriage.
 If the ward married without consent, he remained in wardship until the king had received twice the value of the marriage.

-Although the guardian was supposed only to take the income from the ward's portion of the estate while the ward was under age, unscrupulous guardians could extract value by, for instance, felling trees and selling the timber.
+Although the guardian was supposed only to take the income from the ward's portion of the estate while the ward was underage (under 21), unscrupulous guardians could extract value by, for instance, felling trees and selling the timber.
 In principle, once he reached his majority, the ward could sue his guardian for "waste", the legal term for the lessening of value of an estate; in practice they very rarely did.

 On 23 June 1598 Walter's wardship passed to Lady Anne Gargrave of Nostell Priory and her son Richard Gargrave Lady Gargrave was extremely rich and had six daughters to marry off.